GregRoques/new-portfolio-site/README.md

 In the below video, I discuss the functionality of an Instagram widget I created for my photography page, including how to generate a long term token granting access to your Instagram account's user and media information using Facebook for Developers.

-I used this same widget on my previous site, however I am currently unsure if I plan to include it on this site as I don't care for Instagram's current direction (IGTV, stories, reels, DMs, stores... basically all of its moves away from straigh-forward photography).
+I used this same widget on my previous site, however I am currently unsure if I plan to include it on this site as I don't care for Instagram's new updates, and have generally lost interest in social media over the past few years.

 You can find the widget's scripting in my site directory outside of the frontend and backend folders in my unused components folder.